tillo13/microsoft_bot_framework/README.md

 The Bot Framework Emulator is a client for testing and debugging bots locally.
 It provides the ability to test the bot's conversational capabilities immediately without the need to configure and use the Azure Bot Service.
 Not only does this allow you to rigorously test and make live changes to your bot before deploying, but it also gives you complete control over your bot's environment.

-The instructions for setting up and running your bot locally using the Bot Framework Emulator can be found in the **[1LOCAL_SETUP.md](https://github.com/tillo13/microsoft_bot_framework/blob/main/DETAILS/1LOCAL_SETUP.md)** document.
+The instructions for setting up and running your bot locally using the Bot Framework Emulator can be found in the **[1LOCAL_SETUP.md](https://github.com/tillo13/microsoft_bot_framework/blob/main/DETAILS/1LOCAL_SETUP.md)** document then before proceeding to deployment, make sure to finalize your local Ngrok testing with Slack by following the detailed guide here: **[5_LOCAL_NGROK_TESTING_WITH_SLACK.md](https://github.com/tillo13/microsoft_bot_framework/blob/main/DETAILS/5_LOCAL_NGROK_TESTING_WITH_SLACK.md)**.
+Afterwards, you can target two primary options for deploying your bot...

 Benefits of Local Deployment: